Charles Robert Jenkins Defected to North Korea Because He Didn’t Want to Serve in Vietnam – He Was Held for 39 Years

 Photo Credit: US Army / Getty Images

 Charles Robert Jenkins was an American soldier who defected to North Korea in 1965.
-Contrary to what it may seem, his plan was never to remain there.
-Despite this, he spent over 39 years of his life under the watchful eye of the regime, before returning to the United States in 2004.
+Contrary to what it may seem, his plan was never to remain there, as he simply feared having to serve in Vietnam.
+Despite this, he wound up spending over 39 years of his life under the regime’s watchful eye, before returning to the United States in 2004, where he faced a court-martial.

 Military portrait of Charles Robert Jenkins